SamuelOvuema/Dareyio-pbl/project13.md

 We will be using a [MySQL role developed by geerlingguy](https://galaxy.ansible.com/geerlingguy/mysql).

 **Hint**: To preserve your GitHub in its actual state after you install a new role – make a commit and push to master your ‘ansible-config-mgt’ directory.
-Of course, you must have git installed and configured on Jenkins-Ansible server and, for more convenient work with codes, you can configure Visual Studio Code to work with this directory.
+Of course, you must have git installed and configured on the Jenkins-Ansible server and, for more convenient work with codes, you can configure Visual Studio Code to work with this directory.
 In this case, you will no longer need webhook and Jenkins jobs to update your codes on the Jenkins-Ansible server, so you can disable it – we will be using Jenkins later for a better purpose.

 On the Jenkins-Ansible server make sure that git is installed with the git --version, then go to the ‘ansible-config-mgt’ directory and run
 ```bash